Demos & Benchmarks

 A side-by-side run of Brisk versus running Jest locally.

 In this demo we use the React codebase (cloned from https://github.com/facebook/react ) as our source folder.
-Without brisk it takes 3 minutes 12 seconds to run the test suite on my machine.
+Without Brisk it takes 3 minutes 12 seconds to run the test suite on my machine.
 With Brisk we can run it completely in 12 seconds.
-Furthermore with Brisk this 12 seconds is the time of the slowest test.
+Furthermore, with Brisk this 12 seconds is the time of the slowest test.
 If we worked on optimizing that test we should see an even faster run.
-Also, adding additional tests shouldn't make our test runs slower, provided we have adequeate concurrency and they themselves are under 12 seconds.
+Also, adding additional tests shouldn't make our test runs slower, provided we have adequate concurrency and they themselves are under 12 seconds.

-This demo was run on my 2020 MacBook Pro with 16 GB RAM.
+This demo was run on a 2020 MacBook Pro with 16 GB RAM.

 {